-Modeled after the San Joaquin Marsh, the IRWD Natural Treatment System is a series of smaller, man-made wetlands located throughout the IRWD service area.
+Modeled after the San Joaquin Marsh, the IRWD Natural Treatment System is a series of smaller, man-made wetlands throughout the IRWD service area.
 These wetlands naturally remove contaminants from urban runoff in a cost-effective and environmentally sound manner.
 Both the Natural Treatment System and the San Joaquin Marsh help IRWD protect the environment through the treatment of dry-weather runoff.

 The Natural Treatment System reflects regional collaboration.
-IRWD partnered with service area cities, the County of Orange, and local developers to build this innovative, cost-effective, environmental project that is now recognized as a model for responsible urban runoff management throughout the state.
+IRWD partnered with service area cities, the County of Orange, and local developers to build this innovative, cost-effective, environmental project that is recognized throughout the state as a model for responsible urban runoff management.

-Energy Sustainability
+Energy sustainability

-The IRWD recycled water and conservation programs have significant energy efficient benefits.
+The IRWD recycled water and conservation programs have significant energy-efficient benefits.
 Water imported to Southern California requires large amounts of power to move across the state.
-By reducing imported water use, IRWD has cut greenhouse gas emissions by approximately 20,000 tons annually.
+By reducing imported water use, IRWD has cut greenhouse gas emissions.

 IRWD also boasts a growing solar energy program designed to further reduce the District's carbon footprint.
-Nearly 700 solar panels on the roof of the IRWD Sand Canyon administrative offices provide more than 20 percent of the total energy needed for the building.